Sooraj1411/OTT-Market-Strategic-Insights/README.md

 <h2>🧑‍💼 My Role</h2>

 <p>
-Imagined myself as <b>Peter Pandey – Data Analyst at Lio</b>, responsible for:
+As a Data Analyst at Lio</b>, responsible for:
 </p>

 <ul>